urbit/urbit/README.md

 To run all tests in `/tests`, run `+test` in dojo. `+test /some/path` would only run all tests in `/tests/some/path`.

+## Contributing

+Contributions of any form are more than welcome!
+If something doesn't seem right, and there is no issue about it yet, feel free to open one.

+If you're looking to make code contributions, a good place to start might be the [good contributor issues](https://github.com/urbit/arvo/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+contributor+issue%22).

 ## Maintainers

 Most parts of Arvo have dedicated maintainers.